Mixin Type Declarations

 Benefits

-- Reduced Boilerplate: Avoid repeating the same annotations across multiple declarations.
+- Reduced Boilerplate: Avoid repeating the same attributes across multiple declarations.

 - Explicit and Intentional: Mixins are applied explicitly, making the code easier to understand and maintain.

-- Consistency: Encourages reuse of annotation patterns, leading to more consistent codebases.
+- Consistency: Encourages reuse of attribute patterns, leading to more consistent codebases.

 Proposed Solution